A universal implementation of radiative effects in neutrino event generators: Implications for non-QEL processes

 \section{Implications for non-QEL processes}

 The \texttt{emMCRadCorr} approach, which is not taking into account hadron radiation, is independent of reaction mechanism and extending it to non-QEL processes is straightforward.
 Fig.~\ref{fig:PionRadEffect} illustrates the influence of radiative effects on other reaction mechanisms.
-It considers a GENIE simulation of H$(e,e')$ at 10.6~GeV.
+It considers a GENIE simulation of H$(e,e')$ at 10~GeV.
 The reconstructed invariant mass is $W_{reco}=\sqrt{(k_1-k_2+p)^2}$ where $k_1$, $k_2$, and $p$ are the four momenta of the incident electron before radiation, the detected scattered electron after radiation, and the stationary proton.
 When neglecting radiative effects, the invariant mass is clearly defined for each mechanism ($W=W_{reco})$: in elastic events as $W= M_p$, and in resonant and deep-inelastic scattering events as $W>M_p+m_\pi$.
 Radiative effects smear $W$ the distribution.
 This manifests as a tail in the $W_{reco}$ distribution, particularly noticeable in elastic events.
 However radiation also shifts the RES and DIS events to higher invariant mass, depleting the resonance peaks at lower $W_{reco}$ and increasing the strength at larger $W_{reco}$.
+Radiative effects also show a decrease in the overall normalization.
+Both predictions show a drop at $W_{reco}=1.7$~GeV due to the treatment of the transition region between the RES and DIS regions~\cite{PhysRevD.104.072009}.
 The \texttt{emMCRadCorr} method adeptly accommodates potential alterations in interaction mechanisms resulting from the loss of energy by the incoming electron after bremsstrahlung emission.
-In terms of the interaction mechanism, we observe a reduction of DIS events of 2~\%, along with increases of RES and QEL of 6~\% and 2~\% respectively.
+In terms of the interaction mechanism, we observe a reduction of DIS events of 9~\%, along with decreases of RES ($W_{reco}<1.7$~GeV) and QEL of 10~\%.